The Secret Cabinet of Pompeii

 secret cabinet pompeii naples satyr goat

-But if your religious beliefs included horny satyrs, you might not bat an eye at this.
-I suppose the most shocking thing about it is that it survives at all.
-Later generations would have found it too obscene or embarrassing to endure, and it’s amusing to think of these objects rising from the ashes in all their bawdy glory, winking at the prudes of the future.
+I suppose the most shocking thing about it is that it survives at all since later generations have found it so obscene.
+It’s amusing to think of these objects rising from the ashes in all their bawdy glory, winking at the prudes of the future.

 By the way, there are many other wonderful artifacts from Pompeii on view at the museum.
 I’d highly recommend a stopping by on your way to the archeological site, as it’s the only way to see the treasures that were found there.